PDM4AR/exercises/docs/02-graphsearch.md

 graphsearch_prob.append(GridSearchProblem(graph=grid_to_adjacency_list(grid02), grid=grid02, queries=grid02_queries, graph_id=grid_id))
 ```

-If you add or remove local test cases, don’t forget to update the ex2_get_expected_results function accordingly.
-Specifically, if you're adding a custom test for debugging purposes, it’s recommended to insert an empty list as a placeholder for its expected results.
-For example, for the graph search problems, if you add a new test case with one query at the end, you should append an empty list to the returned structure.
-For Wavefront, replace `custom_queries` with the query-set variable used by the custom problem.
-This creates all goal and start keys required by the evaluator.
+If you add or remove local test cases, don’t forget to update the `ex2_get_expected_results` function accordingly.
+For a custom graph search problem, add one `([], [])` placeholder per query for each search algorithm.
+For Wavefront, use an empty dictionary `{}`: the evaluator uses an empty cost-to-go map and empty paths for missing expected results, including any automatically added starts.
+These placeholders let you generate a report for debugging; replace them with actual expected results to check correctness.

 ```python
 # custom test dfs